-Lesson Plan: Canada and Quebec: Similarities and Differences
+Lesson Plan: For Teachers - Canada and Quebec: Similarities and Differences

 Ask students to brainstorm the most important similarities and differences between Quebec and the other provinces of Canada.
 Ask students why they think these similarities and differences developed, and why they are important for both English and French-Canadians living in Canada today.
 Ask: What would life in Canada be like if Quebec were no longer part of this country?
 Students can present brief oral or written responses.

 Direct students, in small groups, to the topic Constitutional Discord: Meech Lake on the CBC Digital Archives.
 They will gather information and prepare and present their responses to the following questions, also available on the download sheet Similarities and Differences:

 What are the main similarities between Quebec and the other provinces of Canada?